 At the start of 2025, I left Google to build Neverdrift full-time.

-Drift happens when life becomes something you're managing reactively rather than leading intentionally.
+Drift happens when life becomes something you're managing rather than leading.

 Before coaching, I spent over a decade in environments that rewarded performance above everything else - management consulting, a fast-scaling startup, and Google, where I led e-commerce partnerships across Southeast Asia and was recognized with a People Impact Award for work in sustainable performance and mental health.